 The best part about the “Test Day” is that you can come in and go out as you please.
 The car was all good, and I was ready to head back out.
 I went out and continued to push harder and harder, working on setting up brake markers and becoming familiar with the blind corners at Cotton Corners and Phil Hill.
 The scary thing about the open test day is that people can and WILL pass you ANYWHERE!
 I made it another 30 minutes before deciding I was ready to put the AIM in the car and start getting some baseline times.

 It was challenging to get clean laps since I was so slow, and I was just trying to stay out of people’s way most of the time.
-The first clean lap I got was a 2:14.26 and I was simply happy to be sub 2:15.
+The first clean lap I got was a 2:14.26, and I was simply happy to be sub 2:15.
 I also knew that I would be able to get a better lap as the day went on and I got more familiar with the track.
-I text Pat to show him the time I did, and he asked me what my line was through the sweeper.
-He told me to hit it like a double apex, basically I would trail brake into it apexing the first inside corner then hit the outer apex of the sweeper, and finally hitting the inside apex coming out as straight as possible into the esses.
-I headed back out eager to try the line that Pat had instructed me to take, and on the second lap out I was able to hit 2:13.9 using his line suggestion.
+I texted Pat to show him the time I did, and he asked me what my line was through the sweeper.
+He told me to hit it like a double apex.
+Basically, I would trail brake into it, apex the first inside corner, then hit the outer apex of the sweeper, and finally hit the inside apex coming out as straight as possible into the esses.
+I headed back out eager to try the line that Pat had instructed me to take, and on the second lap out, I was able to hit 2:13.9 using his line suggestion.
 Even though he was 350 miles away, he is so familiar with this track that he was able to assist me via text.

 I didn’t want my day to end since I was having so much fun.
 I rotated the tires around and headed back out, not trying to PB but just getting as much seat time as possible.
 I figured that the smoother I could be on worn-out tires, the faster I would be next time I came with new tires.
 (There is a tire shop on the premises.
 I almost went and asked them to flip my tires but was afraid of what their reaction would be to me wanting to flip them.)